 Their strong familiarity with technology and instant fact-checking gives Gen Z a unique perspective on the definition of professional success.
 Their attitude and expectations demand an employer that agrees with their personal ethos, one that is relatable, transparent, and honest.
 Zoomers want to feel that they share values with their colleagues and are connected to a company mission they respect.

-Gen Z employees also expect their employer to communicate with them meaningfully; with this generation, actions speak louder than words.
+Gen Z staff also expect their employer to communicate with them meaningfully; with this generation, actions speak louder than words.
 And, as employers try to future-proof the workforce of tomorrow, attracting and keeping top talent from Gen Z will become essential as older personnel start to retire and Millennials move up the career ladder.
 Among other things, this means creating a robust training program with strong, empathetic leaders and communications that tangibly focus on the issues that matter – diversity, inclusivity, belonging, sustainability, and equality.
 For many within Gen Z, organizational reputation and action are table stakes and not merely a bonus.

 Gen Z have never known a world without social media or a workplace without digital devices.
 They have grown up with the connectivity of the internet and the always-on attitude that it brings.
 Digital is default for them; to feel unconnected is abnormal and jarring for most within Generation Z.